FloatingArrayDesign/FAModel/famodel/ontology/README.md

 as the MooringConfigID in the mooring systems section.
 The span is specified for each configuration, which represents the distance in the x-y plane between the two connection points of the line - i.e. between fairlead and anchor, or for shared lines, fairlead and fairlead.
 Fairlead radius and fairlead depth are specified in the [Platform](#platforms) section.
  Each line contains a list of sections that details the line section type and length.
-The line type name connects to information in the mooring [line section properties](#mooring-line-section-properties).
+The line type name connects to information in the mooring [line section properties](#mooring-line-section-properties) if the keyword 'type' is used.
+If 'mooringFamily' is instead specified (as in the catenary_1 example below), the mooring line properties are determined from MoorPy MooringProps values.
+In the latter case, the nominal diameter in m 'd_nom' must also be provided for that line section.
 Additionally, before and after each line section has an optional input which can list the ID of a [connector type](#mooring-connectors), such as an H-link or buoy.
 This information allows the weight and buoyancy of the connections to be included